Max Bentley: Toronto Maple Leafs

 Bentley and the Leafs struggled in the 1948–49 regular season.
 He fell to 41 points on the year – 31 less than his total of two seasons previous – while the Leafs finished fourth out of six teams.
 The team recovered in the playoffs, eliminating the Red Wings in four consecutive games for the second year in a row to win the team's third consecutive Stanley Cup.
 Bentley scored the third goal in a 3–1 win in the deciding contest.

 The Leafs' championship streak came to an end in 1949–50 but Bentley showed a modest improvement offensively, leading the team with 23 goals.
 He contemplated retiring and returning to Saskatchewan, but chose to return to Toronto for the 1950–51 season.
 He finished the season with significantly improved scoring totals, finishing third in the league with 62 points, behind Maurice Richard's 66, and Gordie Howe's league-record 86.
-The Leafs faced the Canadiens in the 1951 Stanley Cup Finals, which was won by Toronto in five games.
+The Leafs faced the Canadiens in the 1951 Stanley Cup Final, which was won by Toronto in five games.
 Bentley finished with 13 points in the playoffs, tying him with Richard for the league lead.

 After finishing the 1951–52 season with 41 points, Bentley contemplated his future in hockey.
 He mused about an opportunity to coach the Calgary Stampeders of the Western Hockey League (WHL) and stated a desire to play again with his brother Doug, but ultimately returned to Toronto.
 He only played in 36 games in 1952–53 after suffering a back injury, but reached 500 career points on November 5, 1952, with two goals against the Rangers.